 - Is cost critical?
 Disney+ is only $7.99 a month.

 - Looking for an affordable, bundle solution?
 Go with the Disney+, Hulu, ESPN+ bundle.
 Add a digital antenna for local channels and you’ll be set for under $15 per month.

 In the contest of Netflix vs Disney+, it’s a tie.
 So go with what feels right to you.

-You can always try Disney+ free trial for a week and try Netflix free for a month.
+You can always try Disney+ for a month and try Netflix free for a month.
 Keep the one you prefer and cut the one you don’t.

 No matter which streaming provider you select, you’ll save money over cable.